rlmic/impact-bombing-vietnam/README.md

 <details>
-  <summary> Click here to see folder structure /summary>
+  <summary> Click here to see folderstructure /summary>

 ```
 ├── README.md          <- The top-level README for users.
 ├── data